aeazy/SablePy-docs/content/docs/plotting/Plotting.md

 `PlotConfig` dataclass includes parameters for titles, axis labels, colors, and other styling options.
 See [PlotConfig](../config.md#PlotConfig) for more details.

+While SablePy Plotting can utilize a `pandas.DataFrame` directly, the workflow is optimized for use with the `sablepy.Data` class.
+This integration allows for seamless data manipulation and visualization, making it easier to analyze and plot.

 ## Plotting Classes

 - [`Bar`](./Bar): Create and customize bar plots with various options for grouping, stacking, and styling.
+- [`Heatmaps`](./Heatmaps): Generate heatmaps to visualize data cage activity over time.
+- [`TimeSeries`](./TimeSeries): Create line plots to visualize time series data.